Alejandro Medina, DevOps Engineer and Developer in Calgary, AB, Canada

 This Jenkins job is helpful for manual app rollbacks and/or regular manual redeployments.

-Linux, Red Hat Enterprise Linux, Ubuntu, CentOS, Docker, Amazon EC2, Amazon Web Services (AWS), AWS ALB, Red Hat OpenShift, OpenStack, AWS Lambda
+Linux, Red Hat Enterprise Linux, Ubuntu, CentOS, AWS IoT, Docker, Amazon EC2, Amazon Web Services (AWS), AWS ALB, Windows, Red Hat OpenShift, OpenStack, AWS Lambda

-Scripting, Operating Systems, Troubleshooting, IT Automation, Unix/Linux Virtualization, CI/CD Pipelines, DevOps Engineer, System Architecture, Documentation, System Administration, Shell Scripting, IT Project Management, Agile DevOps, IT Infrastructure, Analytical Thinking, Problem Management, Software Development, Teamwork, Process Flows, Capacity Planning, Out of Box Experience (OOBE), APIs, Cloud, Content Delivery Networks (CDN), Storage, Networks, Virtualization, AWS DevOps, Amazon API Gateway, Amazon Route 53, Elastic Load Balancers, Business Continuity & Disaster Recovery (BCDR), AWS RDS, LDAP, IPAM (IP Address Management), Cloud Architecture, DNS, SSL, Transport Layer Security (TLS), Scaling, AWS Auto Scaling, Back-end, Load Balancers, Autoscaling, Cloud Services, Networking, Monitoring, Linux Kernel Modules, P2V, Cisco, ASA Firewalls, HAProxy
+Scripting, Operating Systems, Troubleshooting, IT Automation, Unix/Linux Virtualization, CI/CD Pipelines, DevOps Engineer, System Architecture, Documentation, System Administration, Shell Scripting, Infrastructure as Code (IaC), Configuration Management, GitOps, File Systems, AWS Certified Solution Architect, IT Project Management, Agile DevOps, IT Infrastructure, Analytical Thinking, Problem Management, Software Development, Teamwork, Process Flows, Capacity Planning, Out of Box Experience (OOBE), APIs, Cloud, Content Delivery Networks (CDN), Storage, Networks, Virtualization, AWS DevOps, Amazon API Gateway, Amazon Route 53, Elastic Load Balancers, Business Continuity & Disaster Recovery (BCDR), Amazon RDS, LDAP, IPAM (IP Address Management), Cloud Architecture, DNS, SSL, Transport Layer Security (TLS), Scaling, AWS Auto Scaling, Back-end, Load Balancers, Autoscaling, Cloud Services, Networking, Monitoring, eCommerce, ECS, File Servers, Cloudflare, Linux Kernel Modules, Physical-to-virtual (P2V), Cisco, ASA Firewalls, HAProxy, Microsoft Servers, Firewalls

 Jenkins Job DSL